 - 1 cup unsweetened cashew or almond milk

 - 2 tbsp ground chia seed

-- Sweetener equivalent to 2 tbsp sugar (use your favourite!)
+- 2 Tbsp Swerve Sweetener or equivalent sweetener (use your favourite!)

 - Feel free to add protein powder, collagen or any other supplement that appeals to you.